Crystal bases and canonical bases for quantum Borcherds-Bozec algebras: Abstract

 \section{Abstract}

 Let $U_{q}^{-}(\g)$ be the negative half of a quantum Borcherds-Bozec algebra $U_{q}(\g)$ and $V(\lambda)$ be the irreducible highest weight module with $\lambda \in P^{+}$.
-In this paper, we investigate the structures, properties and their close connections between three important bases of $U_{q}^{-}(\g)$ and $V(\lambda)$; crystal bases, canonical bases and perfect bases.
+In this paper, we investigate the structures, properties and their close connections between crystal bases and canonical bases of $U_{q}^{-}(\g)$ and $V(\lambda)$.
 We first re-construct crystal basis theory with modified Kashiwara operators.
 While going through Kashiwara's grand-loop argument, we prove several important lemmas, which play crucial roles in the later developments of the paper.
 Next, based on the theory of canonical bases on quantum Bocherds-Bozec algebras, we introduce the notion of primitive canonical bases and prove that primitive canonical bases coincide with lower global bases.

-Finally, we develop the perfect basis theory for quantum Borcherds-Bozec algebras and prove the existence of lower and upper perfect bases for $U_{q}^{-}(\g)$ and $V(\lambda)$.
-Moreover, we also prove the uniqueness of lower and upper perfect crystals.
-In particular, all the lower and upper perfect crystals are isomorphic to $B(\infty)$ or $B(\lambda)$.